ftnt-dspille/solution-pack-fortimanager-ztp-framework/docs/upgrade-1.0.x-to-1.2.0/README.md

 In these steps will we simply remove fields that will be modified by the upgrade.

-1. In FortiSOAR, as an Administrator, navigate to `System Settings` and `Modules`
+1. In FortiSOAR, as an Administrator, navigate to `System Settings` and `Modules`.
 2. Select the following `Modules` and delete the respective fields listed below.
 Click Save when you delete the fields but **do not click** `Publish All Modules` yet.
   - **Devices**:
     - `Source Data`